norvig/paip-lisp/docs/chapter6.md

 When we write that line, have we really accomplished anything?
 One answer to that question is to consider what we would have to do to write a Lisp (or Pascal) interpreter in Pascal.
 We would need a lexical analyzer and a symbol table manager.
-This is a considerable amount of work, but it is all handled by read.
+This is a considerable amount of work, but it is all handled by `read`.
-We would need a syntactic parser to assemble the lexical tokens into statements. read also handles this, but only because Lisp statements have trivial syntax: the syntax of lists and atoms.
+We would need a syntactic parser to assemble the lexical tokens into statements.
+`read` also handles this, but only because Lisp statements have trivial syntax: the syntax of lists and atoms.
-Thus read serves fine as a syntactic parser for Lisp, but would fail for Pascal.
+Thus `read` serves fine as a syntactic parser for Lisp, but would fail for Pascal.
-Next, we need the evaluation or interpretation part of the interpreter; eval does this nicely, and could handle Pascal just as well if we parsed Pascal syntax into Lisp expressions, `print` does much less work than `read` or `eval`, but is still quite handy.
+Next, we need the evaluation or interpretation part of the interpreter; `eval` does this nicely, and could handle Pascal just as well if we parsed Pascal syntax into Lisp expressions, `print` does much less work than `read` or `eval`, but is still quite handy.

 The important point is not whether one line of code can be considered an implementation of Lisp; it is to recognize common patterns of computation.
 Both `eliza` and `lisp` can be seen as interactive interpreters that read some input, transform or evaluate the input in some way, print the result, and then go back for more input.